billbrod/spatial-frequency-preferences/README.md

 # Citation

-If you use the data or code from this project in an academic publication, please cite the paper (**LINK**).
+If you use the data or code (including the stimuli) from this project in an academic publication, please cite the paper (**LINK**).
 Additionally:
 1. If you use the code in this or any of the linked repos [above](#related-repos) directly (for example, using it to generate the log-polar stimuli, modifying that code to create a similar set of stimuli, using the model code directly, adapting the code to extend the model, or re-running the analysis on a novel dataset), please cite this Github repo's Zenodo doi (**LINK**).
-2. If you use re-analyze the data without using the code here, please cite the dataset's OpenNeuro doi (*LINK*).
+2. If you re-analyze the data without using the code here, please cite the dataset's OpenNeuro doi (*LINK*).
 3. If you reproduce our analysis on our data, please cite both the Github repo's Zenodo doi and the dataset's OpenNeuro doi.